henryfaulkner/ChefKnifeStudios.GrowYourDad/README.md

 # Art
 - **Dad progress drawing** will be provided by Allison, in the style of the Vitruvian man.
+- **Sprite pack and Tileset** was provided for free by nszym on through itch.io.
+[Link to the assets' webpage]((https://nszym.itch.io/spearfishing-assets-pack)), which complies with the assets' license agreement.
 - It would help if the muscles were vectorized and could continuously scale larger.

 ### Enemies